mui/material-ui/docs/pages/blog/mui-x-v7.md

 ## Date and Time Pickers

-The focus has been primarily on developing the highly anticipated DateTimeRangePicker, alongside a significant effort to enhance accessibility in the fields, ensuring that our components are as inclusive and user-friendly as possible.
+The focus has been primarily on developing the highly anticipated `DateTimeRangePicker`, alongside a significant effort to enhance accessibility in the fields, ensuring that our components are as inclusive and user-friendly as possible.

 ### Improved accessibility on Pickers Text Field

 You can now set the `enableAccessibleFieldDOMStructure` prop to enhance the DOM structure of fields and pickers components.

-This improvement addresses accessibility limitations of the traditional `<input />` element by enabling a new DOM structure that effectively manages aria attributes within multiple input sections.
+This improvement addresses accessibility limitations of the traditional `<input />` element by enabling a new DOM structure that effectively manages ARIA attributes within multiple input sections.

 This feature greatly improves the experience for screen reader users, making interactions with date fields and pickers more intuitive and accessible.